ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/cell_detection/Cell Detection Sudo-code.md

 ​            if manual annotation exist in the data base for this brain

-​                 Create a csv file with manual annotations on each section
+​                 Create a csv file with manual annotations on this section
 ```

 ## Step2 Create example: